IoTPlay/docker-iotplay-standards/README/READ10-nodered_Projects.md

   `~/Git_bitbucket/client_dbr/tmpl/dbr_nrc01/data/projects/master/`
 - whilst I ensured the name is `dbr_nrc01-master`.

-#### Step 8: Prepare the ~/Git_bitbucket clone to reproduce NodeRed on Runtime host
+#### Step 8: Prepare the ~/Git_bitbucket clone to reproduce Node-RED on Runtime host

-In order to prepare the clone to be used on a target host where NodeRed are to be started, some steps are required.
+In order to prepare the clone to be used on a target host where Node-RED are to be started, some steps are required.

 Like getting the `settings.js` file into the repo.
 A good place to put files, is in a sub-folder to the cloned folder, then it will be cloned as well, I chose `setup`.

 - Go to the local cloned folder on your host in `Step 7` above, and add a folder `setup`
-- From the NodeRed server, under `/data`, copy `settings.js` into the `setup` folder.
+- From the Node-RED server, under `/data`, copy `settings.js` into the `setup` folder.
 - In the SourceTree cloned copy screen, hit commit button, see `Screen 7`.
 - On the next screen, choose the settings.js file, give a reason in the commit box at the bottom, I chose 'setup files added', and hit the `Commit` button.
 - If you now go back to Bitbucket, under the Source menu of the Repo, you will find the folder, and file/s cloned to it.

 Now you are ready for cloning the Repo to a production host, and copying this template files, like `flows.json` and other files to Docker instances.

-#### Step 9: Use Ansible to clone the repo from BitBucket & Prepare NodeRed runtime
+#### Step 9: Use Ansible to clone the repo from BitBucket & Prepare Node-RED runtime
 In this step, you can clone the runtime back to the Mac, or another host to test how it will run.
 I use the standard folder `~/dockerapps/`.
 Steps to do in Ansible:

 - git clone this repo to the target host under `~/.tmp/dbr_nrc01`
 - Create the runtime directory, `~/dockerapps/dbr_nrc01/data`
-- Copy the NodeRed files with Ansible from the `.tmp/dbr_nrc01` folder:
+- Copy the Node-RED files with Ansible from the `.tmp/dbr_nrc01` folder:

   - `settings.js` --> `~/dockerapps/dbr_nrc01/data`
   - `flows.json`  --> `~/dockerapps/dbr_nrc01/data/projects/master/`
-  - same for other files required for NodeRed.
+  - same for other files required for Node-RED.

 #### Step 10: Point local Mac docker instance back to the ~/Git_bitbucket folder
-Now that all files required to start-up the NodeRed files from the ~/Git_bitbucket folder, the `Dockerfile` used to startup the Mac NodeRed docker instance for `dbr_NRC01` can be pointed to the newly cloned folder.
+Now that all files required to start-up the Node-RED files from the ~/Git_bitbucket folder, the `Dockerfile` used to startup the Mac Node-RED docker instance for `dbr_NRC01` can be pointed to the newly cloned folder.

 I have not tested this yet, but this is the next step I will test.